 The Chinese market is not the same as the Western: you should adapt your strategy

-Chinese consumers are completely different than the Western population.
+Chinese consumers are completely different from the Western population.
 The Chinese market is very specific in what they do, and focus very much on their own language.
 For example, penetrating the Chinese market is no longer that easy, even on the digital platforms, translating word-by-word may not necessarily give you the right meanings.

 Chinese consumers are particularly sensitive to online content, and they will always know if your content is not written by a Chinese native.
 As an outsider, you must pay attention to Chinese expectations and trends, and tailor your strategy to the Chinese market, otherwise there be no attraction to your platform.

 More information: Why China’s consumers will continue to surprise the world